cloud4rpi/docs/docs/faq.md

 ## How to avoid the "Insecure Platform" warning?

-The `InsecurePlatformWarning: A true SSLContext object is not available...` notification appears when you run Cloud4RPi on a Python v2.7.9 and earlier.
+The `InsecurePlatformWarning: A true SSLContext object is not available...` notification appears when you run Cloud4RPi on Python v2.7.9 and earlier.
 Use the following command to check the Python version:

 ```sh
 python --version